mdorn/dd-code-sec-cicd-tutorial/README.md

 #### Repository variables

-> NOTE: If you will be deploying into a shared AWS environment, you may want to consider changing the `prefix` variable in `infra/terraform/terraform.tfvars` before the later deployment step to something sure to be unique to avoid name collisions, and change `dd-sec-demo` in the values below to reflect that prefix.
+> NOTE: If you will be deploying into a shared AWS environment, consider changing the `prefix` variable below and in `infra/terraform/terraform.tfvars` to something unique to avoid name collisions (below `dd-sec-demo` is the example used).
 If not, you may proceed without changes.
 Similarly, you may change `AWS_REGION` but it must correspond to the value in `terraform.tfvars`.

 ```
 AWS_ACCOUNT_ID=<Your AWS Account ID>
-AWS_ECR_REPO=dd-sec-demo-repo
-AWS_ECS_CLUSTER=dd-sec-demo-cluster
-AWS_ECS_SERVICE=dd-sec-demo-service
+PREFIX=dd-sec-demo
 AWS_REGION=us-east-2
 DD_SITE=datadoghq.com
 IMAGE_NAME=dd-sec-simple-vuln-app